-I stumbled upon what would become my all-time favorite blog: The Content Boss!
-And I devoured all of Krista Dickson’s incredible blogging and Pinterest marketing resources & realized I needed to be on Pinterest to increase my traffic.
+I stumbled upon what would become my all-time favorite blog and I devoured all of the incredible blogging and Pinterest marketing resources & realized I needed to be on Pinterest to increase my traffic.

 After a few months, my traffic was growing and I decided to share it on my blog.
 People started asking me how I did it and I thought “wow, people really want to hear this from me!”

 I ended up rebranding my blog to what it is now and starting writing about all things blogging and business.
-I enrolled in Krista’s Pinterest course & her Pinterest Manager course to uplevel my skills even further.
+I enrolled in a Pinterest course & Pinterest Manager course to uplevel my skills even further.